Chrome And Glass Globes Chandelier

 Any type of light bulb can be used, not a specific one preferred.

-Period: 1960s and 1970s – Mid-Century Modern.
+Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised, but inspired by a design from Toni Zuccheri for VeArt.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
-Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps, maybe this one.
+Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 The company is renamed in Mazzega 1946; the year AV Mazzega was founded.

-Designers that worked for AV Mazzega – Mazzega 1946 are among others Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.
+Designers that worked for AV Mazzega – Mazzega 1946 are among others Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.